Wahong: Total population

 As per 2011 census, Wahong has 148 households with the total of 537 people of which 275 are male and 262 are female.
 Of the total population, 114 were in the age group of 0–6 years.
 The average sex ratio of Wahong village is 953 female to 1000 male which is lower than the state average of 985.
 The literacy rate of the village stands at 76.94%.

 People and occupation

 The village is home to people of Tangkhul Naga tribe.
 Majority of the inhabitants are Christians.
 Agriculture is the primary occupation of the inhabitants.
-The village is well known in the district for its scenic beauty.
-Recently, the village was in the news for the possibility of volcano eruption when some of the villagers discovered a crater like formation 3 kilometers away from the village.
+The village is known in the district for its scenery.
+In 2015, the village was in the news for the possibility of volcano eruption when some of the villagers discovered a crater like formation 3 kilometers away from the village.
 It was found that ash and smoke were scattered in a radius of 10 meters.